Between President Trump's Border Wall And The Rio Grande Lies A 'No Man's Land'

 "If people come across the river and steal from our tenants who are here on the river, then probably we are going to lose a lot of the tenants," Anzaldua says.

 Like many large families in the Rio Grande Valley, the Cavazos clan is split.
-Some want to accept what they think is a generous offer from the government — nearly $400,000 for 6 acres.
-But Anzaludua wonders what happens if one day they decide to put the land up for sale.
+Some want to accept what they think is a generous offer from the government — nearly $400,000 for six acres.
+But Anzaldua wonders what happens if one day they decide to put the land up for sale.

 "The problem is the devaluation of the property," he says.
 "Nobody wants to buy property that's on the river side of the wall.
 So this is what the fight's going to be about."

-Rey Anzaluda and Fred Cavazos are fighting CBP in federal court.
+Anzaldua and Cavazos are fighting CBP in federal court.
 Maybe if they drag it out until Election Day, they say, a Democrat will win the White House and halt the border wall.

 Senior Producer Marisa Peñaloza contributed to this report.

-Note: A previous version of this story misspelled Rey Anzaldua's last name as Anzaludoa and as Anzaludua.